 Within the context of steel floor systems, simple also means less labour and cost .
 For example, the simplest solution of a downstand solid web I-section beam as opposed to a truss means; fewer structural elements, less fabrication , fewer surfaces to be fire protected and less time to design.

 For some projects the need to reduce to a minimum the construction time (on site) may play a determining role.
 Indeed, time is often one of the key drivers for choosing a steel solution.
 The need for speed may be driven by, for example, fitting in with vacation breaks for educational buildings , or bringing in income (e.g. retail buildings).
 It can lead to consideration of options that minimise wet trades on site (use of precast floor units), minimise the number of crane lifts and provide working platforms during construction (profiled steel decking), and that do not require propping between floors.

 When a lot of service ducts are to be accommodated it may be beneficial to adopt a floor solution that provides a flat soffit in order to maximise the flexibility in routing these ducts beneath the structural floor.
 It will also be easy to remove and/or replace these ducts to meet future needs.

 Solutions that provide a flat soffit don't also allow long spans.
-So an alternative in a building that is both highly serviced and requires long-span floors is to integrate the services within the beam depth (as shown in the figure on the right), so that the total depth of structural floor plus service zone is minimised.
+So an alternative in a building that is both highly serviced and requires long-span floors is to integrate the services within the beam depth (as shown to the right), so that the total depth of structural floor plus service zone is minimised.